-Don’t drink and drive
+Representation important to parents

 News

-New Year's revelers ring in 2017 in Times Square
+Higher home values ring in 2017

 -